 - Figure 10.
-This chart illustrates ESH total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, ESH hospital also saw a slight decrease in referrals from the previous quarter. - Drivers: The overall trend of slight decreases in inpatient evaluation orders illustrates that referrals for inpatient evaluations have remained relatively static over the past year and a quarter.
+This chart illustrates ESH total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, ESH hospital saw a slight increase in referrals from the previous quarter. - Drivers: The overall trend of near-static inpatient evaluation orders illustrates that referrals for inpatient evaluations have remained relatively flat for nearly two years, at ESH.
 It appears as though preference by the courts, as it pertains to patient evaluations, is to have the vast majority of evaluations completed in jail as opposed to inpatient (see Figure 7 for ESH jail-based evaluations for comparison).